 Holiday traditions continue at the Coral Springs Center for the Arts.
 On December 31, the Strauss Symphony of America returns with “Salute to Vienna™ New Year’s Concert” and invites audiences to enjoy a re-creation of the golden age of Viennese music, including the “Blue Danube Waltz” by Johann Strauss.
 The evening also includes a soprano, a tenor and featured dancers from the National Ballet of Hungary and International Champion Ballroom Dancers.

 Make It a Modern Holiday

 On December 13 and 14, Amaturo Theater at The Broward Center for the Performing Arts presents the Tony award-winning “A Christmas Story, The Musical.”
-Enjoy all the warm and fuzzy 1940s Indiana nostalgia based on the 1983 movie that was based on the stories that was based on the life of author Jean Shepherd.
+Enjoy all the warm and fuzzy 1940s Indiana nostalgia, based on the 1983 movie featuring stories from the life of author Jean Shepherd.